 Confused a bit about what exactly capacitors or inductors do in a speaker crossover?
 You’ve come to the right place!

 In this article, it’s all here along with clear & easy to understand diagrams I’ve made myself.
-I’d love to help you learn more and understand more about these extremely useful audio parts.
-Read on and enjoy!
+Let me help you learn more and understand more about these extremely useful audio parts.

 - Inductors vs capacitors – how are they different?

 - How does a speaker crossover work?